Richard Reeve Baxter: Contribution to Rules of Land Warfare

 Baxter participated in a British–United States conference in 1953 focusing on the amendment of both the British Manual of Military Law and the United States'Rules of Land Warfare.
-Amendments needed to the British and American manuals were made necessary by the adoption of the Geneva Conventions of 1949 and the great development in the jurisprudence of the law of war which took place as a result of World War II and Korean war.
+Amendments needed to the British and American manuals were made necessary by the adoption of the Geneva Conventions of 1949 and the great development in the jurisprudence of the law of war which took place as a result of World War II and Korean War.
 In 1956, Baxter authored the complete revision to the Rules of Land Warfare.
 The 1956 version guided many American military officers over the years and remains the basic text.

 Impact of weapons on non-combatants

 A large part of Baxter's work addressed the need to protect non-combatant civilians from death and injury during conflicts.
-As a result, Baxter took a strong interest in old and new weaponry and in the ways weapons could be controlled in order to minimize injury to non-combatants.
+As a result, Baxter took a strong interest in old and new weaponry and how weapons could be controlled to minimize injury to non-combatants.
 He wrote about nuclear warfare and addressed the use of poison gas during World War I.